 The Uppsala-Stockholm region of Sweden is blessed with the ideal climate for ice skating on natural ice - snowfall is limited, the winters are cold enough for thick ice to be established on the lakes for several months, but temporary thaws happen often and can clear up any snow that may have covered the ice.
 Even after a heavy snowfall, larger lakes or parts of the sea that haven't yet frozen can soon be skatable.
 So between the beginning of December and the end of March it's rare for there not to be some skatable natural ice within driving distance, and usually there will be an abundance.
 This has led to outdoor skating becoming a popular sport that thousands of people of all ages enjoy at weekends.
 There is a lot of information available in Swedish, but very little in English, so this brief introduction is aimed at visitors to Sweden who may be wondering about the sport.
 It's not a manual that will allow you to head out on to natural ice by yourself, but will hopefully encourage you to pursuade your experienced friends to take you out.

 The skates used here are not like the integrated boots used by hockey players or figure skaters, but consist of longer, thinner blades that are attached to normal winter boots, or more usually, cross-country skiing boots.
 The traditional design is fixed along the length of the boot, but the latest fashion is to have a loose heel like speed skaters have.
-These are marginally faster under perfect conditions, but are a liability when the ice surface is bad, and especially when there is snow on the surface.
-The biggest argument for choosing them is that the compatible boots are generally lighter than the boots used with fixed heel.
+These are marginally faster under perfect conditions, but are a liability when the ice surface is bad, causing a lot of falls, especially when there is snow on the surface.
+For most hobby skaters, the biggest argument for choosing them is that the compatible boots are generally lighter than the boots used with fixed heel.

 Not needing to be as manoeuvrable as hockey or figure skates, long-distance (nordic) skates are much more stable and efficient, and beginners usually have no trouble skating 10km or more on their first trip, even if they wobble and tire when on hockey skates.
 This stability comes from long-distance skates being much longer and flat ground with a curvature of around 20m compared to 3-4m hollow ground for hockey skates.